rackerlabs/rackspace-how-to/content/cloud-servers/create-centos-nginx-virtual-hosts.md

 Repeat the process so that you have a similar HTML index file for `domain2.com`.

-**Note**: Ensure that you change the content in the **index.html** file to show domain2.com and not domain1.com.
+**Note**: Ensure that you change the content in the **index.html** file to show `domain2.com` and not `domain1.com`.

 ### Virtual hosts layout

 This article uses a CentOS&reg;-style layout (that uses a `conf.d` directory to store your configuration files) when creating the virtual hosts.
-You might also have this layout, whether you installed NGINX by using the package manager or from source.
+You might also have this layout if you installed NGINX by using the package manager or from source.

 ### Add your virtual hosts to the virtual file